trottar/scrivener-latex/PhDThesis.md

 \input{figures/texs/tab:9-1_stat_table.tex}

 There is a possibility of completing the statistical objectives of the low epsilon settings, as well as expanding the Q²=2.115/W=2.95 settings.
 This expansion could be complementary to a new set of Q²/W settings that could broaden the ranges of x.
-Thinking even more globally, the expanded data set could potentially be through a Jlab 22 GeV upgrade \cite{accardi_strong_2023}.
+Thinking even more globally, the expanded data set could potentially be through a Jlab 22 GeV upgrade [\cite{accardi_strong_2023}].
 Even without upgrades to existing Hall C equipment, JLab 22 GeV would allow for high-quality LT-separated measurements to high $Q^2$.
-This expanded dataset could reach far beyond what was available at KaonLT 2018-19 and overlap with a new Electron-Ion Collider (EIC) \cite{kay_future_2023}.
+This expanded dataset could reach far beyond what was available at KaonLT 2018-19 and overlap with a new Electron-Ion Collider (EIC) [\cite{kay_future_2023}].

-## Electron Ion Collider{#Section-7.2}
+\markedsection{Electron Ion Collider}{Electron Ion Collider}\label{Chapter-7-2}

 \input{figures/texs/fig:7-0_eic.tex}